MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-12-28-retrieving-cleartext-gmsa-passwords-from-active-directory.md

 #>
 ```

 TADA!!!
-The CurrentPassword property contains the actual cleartext password of the GMSA in question.
-Why does it look like gibberish?
-Because it is just 256 bytes of pseudorandom data, interpreted as 128 UTF-16 characters.
-Good luck writing that on your keyboard.
-But if we [calculate its NT hash](/en/dsinternals-powershell-module-released/), it will match the [hash stored in AD](/en/dumping-ntds-dit-files-using-powershell/).
+The&nbsp;CurrentPassword property contains the&nbsp;actual cleartext password of&nbsp;the&nbsp;GMSA in&nbsp;question.
+Why&nbsp;does it&nbsp;look like gibberish?
+Because&nbsp;it&nbsp;is&nbsp;just 256 bytes of&nbsp;pseudorandom data, interpreted as&nbsp;128 UTF-16 characters.
+Good luck writing that&nbsp;on your keyboard.
+But&nbsp;if&nbsp;we [calculate its NT hash](/en/dsinternals-powershell-module-released/), it&nbsp;will match the&nbsp;[hash stored in&nbsp;AD](/en/dumping-ntds-dit-files-using-powershell/).

 ## Conclusion

-We have seen that retrieving the value of GMSA passwords is quite easy.
-But don’t be afraid, there is no security hole in Active Directory.
-The cleartext password is always passed through an encrypted channel, it is automatically changed on a regular basis and even members of the Domain Admins group are not allowed to retrieve it by default.
-So do not hesitate and start using the (Group) Managed Service Accounts.
-They are much safer than using regular accounts for running services.
+We have seen that&nbsp;retrieving the&nbsp;value of&nbsp;GMSA passwords is&nbsp;quite easy.
+But&nbsp;don’t be&nbsp;afraid, there is&nbsp;no security hole in&nbsp;Active Directory.
+The&nbsp;cleartext password is&nbsp;always passed through an&nbsp;encrypted channel, it&nbsp;is&nbsp;automatically changed on a&nbsp;regular basis and&nbsp;even&nbsp;members of&nbsp;the&nbsp;Domain Admins group are not allowed to&nbsp;retrieve it&nbsp;by&nbsp;default.
+So&nbsp;do&nbsp;not hesitate and&nbsp;start using the&nbsp;(Group) Managed Service Accounts.
+They are much safer than&nbsp;using regular accounts for&nbsp;running services.

-If you want to play more with this stuff, just [grab the DSInternals module](/en/downloads/).
-And for developers, the C# code I use to decode the structure can be found on [GitHub](https://github.com/MichaelGrafnetter/DSInternals/blob/master/Src/DSInternals.Common/Data/Principals/ManagedPassword.cs).
+If you want to&nbsp;play more with&nbsp;this&nbsp;stuff, just [grab the&nbsp;DSInternals module](/en/projects/).
+And&nbsp;for&nbsp;developers, the&nbsp;C# code I&nbsp;use to&nbsp;decode the&nbsp;structure can be&nbsp;found on [GitHub](https://github.com/MichaelGrafnetter/DSInternals/blob/master/Src/DSInternals.Common/Data/Principals/ManagedPassword.cs).